 Directions

-3. Place the chicken thighs on a sheet pan and pour half of the honey mixture over them.
+- Place chicken on a sheet pan and pour half the sauce over it.

-4. Scatter the broccoli florets around the chicken and drizzle with the remaining sauce.
+- Scatter broccoli around the chicken and drizzle with the remaining sauce.

-5. Bake for about 30-35 minutes until the chicken is cooked through and the broccoli is bright green and tender.
+- Bake for 30–35 minutes until chicken is cooked through and broccoli is bright green.

 Advice

-You can customize this recipe by substituting or adding vegetables like bell peppers or snap peas for added color and nutrition.
+You can add bell peppers or snap peas for more color and crunch.

 Tips for Perfect Sheet Pan Dinners